 Many types of bug biting can also cause red spots on legs or anywhere else.
 They can be itchy or non-itchy, and your doctor can diagnose well.

-Some parasites and bedbugs or fleas, ticks, lice can also give you tiny red spots.
+Some parasites and bedbugs or fleas, ticks, lice can also give you small red patches on skin itchy.

 They are flat patches on the skin that are non-itchy, and women are more prone to that and occur due to autoimmune disorders.
 The treatment takes a long time and requires dietary changes and sun protection.

-How to Prevent red spots on your Skin
+How to Prevent Red Dots or spots on Skin

 - Avoid heavy physical activities like lifting weight that can destroy the blood vessels.